weibeu/student-management/README.md

 ## footnotes
 Made especially for CBSE board Practical Examination.
 I feel meh for this project, 'cause made this in school hours, given less time.
+I am also uploading doc file for this project which is required.
+Get hard copy of it, make changes according to yourself and voila! you CS project file ready.